September 2019: Physics Review Survey is released

 A pdf copy of the Physics Review Questionnaire.

 March 2015: New study design document released for implementation in 2016 and 2017.

 See below for results of consultation forums and the AIP Education Committee’s submission.

 August 2014: VCAA Consultation Draft released

-The AIP Committee organised a series of consultation forums around the state.
+The AIP Committee, as Vicphysics was known them, organised a series of consultation forums around the state.
 These were held in the first two weeks of September, as well as one on Saturday 23rd August for the forum group leaders to work through and refine the discussion questions.